it helps me forget how awful we’ve become

 Most abused kids know their abuser; when kids are abused it’s usually within the family circle, by heterosexual men; but never mind, give it up, because het is normal; gay men—perverts, queers, nancy boys, poofs, faggots—are abnormal, thus more logical suspects.
 This one never changes and this one never dies.

 Parents labor under the misapprehension that their children belong to them, like their Ford Fiesta or their fifty-six inch smart TV.
-Our children are chattels, slaves born of our flesh to be whipped and abused and browbeaten and guilted into doing exactly as we say and believing exactly what we believe: Our alternative facts; the facts that should have been reality if anyone had been paying attention.
+Our children are chattels, slaves born of our flesh.

-But children, saith the U.N. , are autonomous, and one of their rights is the right to the best education that can be provided.
+But children, saith the U.N., are autonomous beings with rights, and one of these is the right to the best education that can be provided.

 What about the children?
 Why do we ask this question when so many acts and omissions prove beyond any doubt that we do not care?
 Is it a cynical political posture or are we actually so deluded as to think our enraged attempts at control and our denial that every system we’ve built has catastrophically failed are the acts of loving guardians?

 We don’t care about exposing kids to violence, whether as entertainment or as live-action classroom assassinations.
-The lucky survivors are ruined souls: white-haired, soot-faced trauma survivors, twenty-first century chimney sweeps.
+The lucky survivors are ruined souls: white-haired, soot-faced trauma victims, twenty-first century chimney sweeps.

-We don’t care about inequality, because we decided not to fix the worst aspects of capitalism, its tendency to create monopolies, corporate and social, oozing great clumps of wealth, floating like schmaltz on the soothing, refined broth of the top one percent.
+We don’t care about children living in poverty because we decided not to fix the worst aspects of capitalism: its focus on profit to the detriment of the public good; its monopolies, corporate and social, concentrating wealth, therefore power, in the hands of a very few.
 We don’t care about crippling student debt or that we’ve sold out universities, once centres of original thought and incubators of genius, to corporations, to be run like businesses with profit as their sole motive.

-We don’t care that we’ve fucked the planet, bled it dry, squandered our kids’ inheritance.
-Hey, not our problem!
-We’ll be dead when the ice caps melt and the Atlantic and Pacific Oceans thunder into shore, engulfing in mere hours what has taken generations and centuries of struggle to achieve; when democracy is replaced with anarchy, its soundtrack the blasting-off of private space shuttles launching to convey the planet fuckers to another fuckable planet.
+We don’t care that we’ve fucked the planet, bled it dry, squandered our kids’ inheritance, because we know it will be our kids’ problem, not ours.
+We’ll be dead when the ice caps melt and the Atlantic and Pacific Oceans thunder into shore, engulfing in mere hours what has taken generations and centuries of struggle to achieve; We’ll be dead when democracy is replaced with anarchy, its soundtrack the blasting-off of private space shuttles launching to convey the planet fuckers to another fuckable planet.
 Our kids will have to deal with that, so long, losers!

 We don’t care about our kids.

-We care about what our kids will do with their genitals, lest they embarrass us with their sexual virtuosity or raise the ire of whatever fairy-tale ogre whose jaws drip blood and bone; the ogre who loves us then shakes us from his sandals like dust.
+All we care about is what our kids will do with their genitals, lest they embarrass us with their sexual virtuosity or raise the ire of whatever fairy-tale ogre whose cult we follow, whose jaws drip blood and bone; the ogre who claims to love us, then shakes us from his sandals like dust.

 If god made our bodies that experience pleasure, why would god not want us to enjoy that pleasure?
 Why did we choose agony as our only offering and make suffering our primary achievement?